Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Assembling automatically the images is challenging with some games so a modification of both the emulator and the decoder is proposed to ensure proper printing for a dozen of "difficult" games.
 This will be called "TimeOut" mode in opposition to the default "margin" mode using post-printing margins information to separate images*

-The pinout have been slightly modified.
-The SOUT pin have been moved to D5 to allow direct pin compatibility with this [other project](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer).
-It is recommanded to add a LED on pin D13 to allow the Arduino to indicate flashing of the board and packet transmission.

 ![](./images/Arduino_pinout.png)

 ![](./images/Arduino_pinout2.png)